Honoring our Troops and Veterans

 The Tlingit warrior’s code is to be humble, to help his fellow man, and to fight to his last breath in battle.

 Honoring our Troops and Veterans site has the support of Tlingit Democrats, Republicans and Independents.
 We are supporting our family members, Clans, inlaws, friends and allies.
-We may disagree and debate about these wars, but we stand with our Family, Clans, inlaws, friends and allies serving.
+We may disagree and debate about this war, but we stand with our Family, Clans, inlaws, friends and allies serving.